arc3x/BootstrapCake/README.md

  - Only .jpg thumbnails supported

 * Any column named fancytext* (eg 'fancytext_bio') will be treated as a WYSIWYG rich text editor.

+## Construction Area
+* in 'core.php' the flags 'construction' and 'construction_countdown' can be set to put the site in construction mode.
+* in the layout 'construction.ctp' a countdown timer can be configured (at the bottom).

 ## Requirements